 - Facebook: Add accounts with emergency-related information to your newsfeed to stay informed.
-Follow your local American Red Cross account-facebook.com/SoCalRedCross (American Red Cross Southern California Region). - Create a Facebook group with your inner circle of family and friends so you can quickly send messages, share supplies and make a plan. - Twitter: Add accounts and follow emergency-related accounts to stay informed, such as your local American Red Cross account (@SoCal_RedCross) and other emergency service providers. - Instagram: Follow accounts with disaster preparedness tips, such as your local American Red Cross account (@socalredcross). - Nextdoor is a private social network for your neighborhood, with multiple advantages.
+Follow your local American Red Cross account-facebook.com/SoCalRedCross (American Red Cross of San Diego and Imperial Counties). - Create a Facebook group with your inner circle of family and friends so you can quickly send messages, share supplies and make a plan. - Twitter: Add accounts and follow emergency-related feeds to stay informed, such as your local American Red Cross account (@SoCal_RedCross) and other emergency service providers (@ReadySanDiego, @211SD, @CalFireSanDiego, @SDGE). - Nextdoor is a private social network for your neighborhood, with multiple advantages.
 In case of emergency, you can find and share local information and resources with your neighbors.
-Set up your profile today to be prepared for any event. - In case of an emergency, considering sharing on your social media channels that you are safe.
+Set up your profile today to be prepared for any event. - In the case of emergency, post and tweet that you are safe.
+You can also register with Red Cross Safe and Well at: safeandwell.org.